ferencdv/Negotiation-Sim-Streamlit/README.md

 # NOTE: This is an modified version from Tom Evslin Debate Team project.
 All rights to him.
 I thank him for his generosity to share his code online and make it publicly available.
 See license.
 D. F. Dalnoki-Veress, CNS/MIIS, California, USA.

+This simulates a hypothetical negotiation between the International Atomic Energy Agency (IAEA) and Russian Federation for immediate access to the Zaporihzhia NPP.
+Note that negotiation position can be easily varied.
+There are 2 IAEA AI Agents and 5 Russian AI Agents in this negotiation.
+See debatetam.json file for the details.

 This is Mr. Tom Evslin Readme File.

 # debate_team